God’s Grace Includes Correction: "Say No!" and "Stop Sinning!"

 • Grace (“Neither do I condemn you”) was followed by more grace (“Go now and leave your life of sin”).
 This was not grace-then-judgment, not grace-then-bondage, not grace-then-“works-mentality,” not “grace-then-under-the-law.”
 No!
 This was grace blessing her with forgiveness, then grace telling her to stop sinning.
 As we saw Paul tell Titus, “The grace of God teaches us to say ‘No’ to ungodliness and worldly passions.”
 This is another example of tough-love grace: "I have forgiven you ... now stop sinning!"

 • As you live out this twofold meaning of grace, your life will be changed for the better.
-In your determination to live a holy life, you begin to conquer temptation.
+In your determination to live a holy life, you begin to conquer temptation and to overcome habitual sin.
 You find that “sin shall not [any longer] exert dominion over you” (Romans 6:14, Amplified).
 The fruits of the Spirit begin to grow in your life (Galatians 5:22-23) as you “crucify [the] flesh with its passions and desires” (Galatians 5:24).
 You find yourself in a closer walk with the Lord.

 Jude 1:4, The Living Bible “…some godless teachers have wormed their way in among you, saying that after we become Christians we can do just as we like without fear of God’s punishment … they have turned against our only Master and Lord, Jesus Christ.”